nieberdinge/HackUMBC-2020-OfficeHourBot/README.md

     6) Click on the "Copy" button under token
     7) Paste this token into the `TOKENFILE.py`

-## Features
-    - A self creating server
-        - Sets up permissions for Professor, Teaching Assistants, and Students
-    - Authentication for students
-        - Prevents unwatend students in the class discord
-    - A working Office Hour Queue
-        - Reject
-        - Accecpt
-    - Assignment command
-    - Lecture command
-        - makes a lecture with breakout groups
-    - Help command that shows all the commands

 ## Video steps
     - start with new guild
     - call setup command